There a few things I hear that automatically set alarm bells ringing when I look at the invoicing and billing process of a business.

 Procrastination is the cause of the problem he has because various insurance companies have declined his invoices for treatment as the consultation was more than 6 months ago.

-Do not leave it look at “next week”
+Do not leave it to look at “next week”

 Set time aside every single week to make sure, you DO invoice and to make sure you review what is happening with YOUR money!